AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/data-governance/audit-logs.md

 ---
 # Audit logs

-To increase the transparency and visibility of activities performed in the system, Customer AI allows you to audit user activity for various services and capabilities in the form of “audit logs”.
-These logs form an audit trail that can help with troubleshooting issues, and help your business effectively comply with corporate data stewardship policies and regulatory requirements, such as the Health Insurance Portability and Accountability Act (HIPAA).
+To increase the transparency and visibility of activities performed in the system, user activity within the Customer AI workflow is now captured in audit logs to understand any user-driven changes to the Customer AI models.
+These logs form an audit trail that may help with troubleshooting issues, and help your business effectively comply with corporate data stewardship policies and regulatory requirements.
+If you are subject to the Health Insurance Portability and Accountability Act (HIPAA) and are creating, receiving, maintaining, or transmitting permitted sensitive personal data through Attribution AI or Customer AI, you are responsible for executing a BAA with Adobe and licensing Healthcare Shield.

 In a basic sense, an audit log tells who performed what action, and when.
 Each action recorded in a log contains metadata that indicates the action type, date and time, the email ID of the user who performed the action, and additional attributes relevant to the action type.
 It tracks the create, update, and delete actions taken by users in Customer AI.